New Farm

 Residential development activity is lower than average in New Farm according to AreaSearch's national comparison of local real estate markets

 New Farm has seen approximately 45 new homes approved annually over the past five financial years, totalling 225 homes.
 As of FY-26, six approvals have been recorded.
-On average, 1.4 new residents arrived per year for each new home between FY-21 and FY-25, indicating a balanced supply and demand with stable market conditions.
-However, this has accelerated to 15.7 people per dwelling over the past two financial years, suggesting increasing demand and tightening supply.
-New homes are being built at an average expected construction cost of $574,000, targeting the premium market segment with higher-end properties.
+On average, 1.4 new residents arrived per year for each new home built between FY-21 and FY-25, suggesting balanced supply and demand with stable market conditions.
+However, this figure has increased to 15.7 people per dwelling over the past two financial years, indicating growing demand and tightening supply.
+New homes are being constructed at an average expected cost of $574,000, targeting the premium market segment.

-In FY-26, commercial development approvals totalled $21.4 million, indicating steady commercial investment activity in the area.
-Compared to Greater Brisbane, New Farm has markedly lower building activity, at 77.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties.
-The area's development activity is also below national averages, reflecting its maturity and possible planning constraints.
-New development consists of 15.0% standalone homes and 85.0% townhouses or apartments, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
-With around 527 people per dwelling approval, New Farm shows a developed market with a projected addition of 1,619 residents by 2041, according to the latest AreaSearch quarterly estimate.
+In FY-26, $21.4 million in commercial development approvals have been recorded, showing steady commercial investment activity.
+Compared to Greater Brisbane, New Farm has significantly lower building activity, with 77.0% below the regional average per person.
+This limited new supply generally supports stronger demand and higher values for established properties.
+New development consists of 15.0% standalone homes and 85.0% townhouses or apartments, promoting higher-density living to cater to downsizers, investors, and first-home buyers.
+With around 527 people per dwelling approval, New Farm exhibits a developed market.
+By 2041, AreaSearch projects New Farm will add 1,407 residents, maintaining reasonable construction pace despite increasing competition among buyers as population grows.

 Frequently Asked Questions - Development